-Championing your vaich
+Championing your voice:

-We published 10 reports of our health and social care services and the improvements people would like to see.
+We published 10 reports about health and social care services and the improvements people would like to see.

 Our most popular report was Long COVID syndrome - the continuing effects, highlighting people's struggles with Long COVID and exploring what is needed to help them overcome their difficulties.